danday74/braintree/README.md

 The former is easier to integrate, the latter is more flexible and allows custom styling

-Both use the same BE APIs
+Both use the same backend APIs